-Katherine Booska, Managing Editor
+Hannah Pearson, Managing Editor

 Kacie Cosgrove, Associate Editor

-Kacie is a second-year student from Valley Springs, California.
+Kacie Cosgrove is a third-year student from Valley Springs, California.
 She is majoring in History and French, and her emphasis in history is on the cultural history of the United States in the 20th century.
-She hopes to write her senior thesis on the topic of forced sterilization of indigenous women in the United States in the late 20th century.
+She hopes to write her senior thesis on the topic of forced sterilization of Indigenous women in the United States in the late 20th century.
 Overall, she is interested in the power dynamics between oppressors and oppressed groups throughout world history.
 In her free time, she enjoys eating Thai food, writing letters to friends and family, and being in nature.

-Adam Hagen, Associate Editor
+William Cheney, Associate Editor

-Hannah Pearson, Associate Editor
+Sophie Duryee, Associate Editor

-Lillian Morgenthaler, Associate Editor
+Anthony Lin, Associate Editor

 Ronan Morrill, Associate Editor

-Tessa Mouw, Associate Editor
+Rosa Murphy, Associate Editor

-Vincent Liu, Associate Editor
+Elliott Nerenberg, Associate Editor

-Ashley Yang, Associate Editor
+Jaclyn Quan, Associate Editor